micromdm/scep/README.md

 # Installation
 A binary release is available on the releases page.

+## Compiling
+To compile the SCEP client and server, there are a few requirements.
+* You must have a Go compiler.
+The compiler is normally in the `golang` package.
+* You must have (Glide)[https://github.com/Masterminds/glide], the Go package manager similar to NPM or pip.
+* You must have a shell variable set for $GOPATH.
+This is a directory used by the Go compiler and utilities for all Go projects.

+1. Once all of those are set, clone the repository with `go get github.com/micromdm/scep`
+2. Install the glide packages with the following commands:
+    * `cd $GOPATH/src/github.com/micromdm/scep/`
+    * `glide install`
+3. Compile the components with:
+    * `cd $GOPATH/src/github.com/micromdm/scep/cmd/scepserver`
+    * `go build`
+    * `cd $GOPATH/src/github.com/micromdm/scep/cmd/scepclient`
+    * `go build`
+4. The binaries will be put in the directory where you ran `go build`

 # Example
 minimal example for both server and client
 ```